memogarcia/memogarcia.mx/_posts/2018-12-16-matebook-x-pro.md

     sudo apt install ubuntu-unity-desktop

-I started using unity instead of gnome for better DPI scalling per monitoring, but then I move to my beloved i3wm
+I started using unity instead of gnome for better DPI scaling per monitoring, but then I move to my beloved i3wm

 #### i3wm